Maui Travel Guide

 ʻĪao Valley State Monument

 Maui has some spectacular landscapes from the beaches to the mountains and one of best places to check out is the ʻĪao Valley State Monument and the famous needle rock formation that rises more than 2,000 feet out of the valley.
 The park is free to Hawaiian residents and only $5 for entry for non-residents walking in and $10 for cars.
-The paved road up to the park is easy to navigate and there’s plenty of parking at the mouth of the park.
+The paved road up to the park is easy to navigate.
+There’s also plenty of parking at the mouth of the park.
 Trails include wooden steps and railings to the lookout spots, so it’s not the most intense hike once you get there.
 The stream which bubbles its way down the mountain through the lush tropical landscape is a great place to cool off after your hike.
 Close-toed shoes that are comfortable for walking are encouraged and bringing a lunch or snack and plenty of water is also a smart move for this popular Maui state park.

 Sunday Afternoon and Sunset at Little Beach